Board of Directors

 Carol Plathan is a carer for a family member, and has been on the Board of AMI-Québec since 2012.
 She facilitated a support group for parents of adult children with mental illness for a couple of years at AMI, and currently serves as the Chair of the Nominating Committee and is a member of the Guidelines Committee.
 She has experience speaking as a mental health advocate for caregivers, and has been a support worker in a homeless shelter in Toronto, as well as a support group facilitator with patients with chronic diseases and their caregivers at the Canadian Liver Foundation in Montreal.
 Her personal interest is in using a humanistic approach to expanding awareness of psychological and social issues related to mental illnesses with families who are severely affected, and promoting how to better share our human qualities as family carers.

-Lynn Ross discovered AMI–Québec in 1998, two years after the diagnosis of a family member with a severe mental illness.
-He has been an active member, serving on the Board since 2002 and on the Finance Committee.
+Lynn Ross discovered AMI-Québec in 1998, two years after the diagnosis of a family member with a severe mental illness.
+He has served on the Board since 2002 and on the Finance Committee.
 The vision of AMI’s work inspired him to become one of the founding members of Mental Health Estrie (MHE) in Sherbrooke which aims to implement programs similar to AMI’s.
-As a priest in the Anglican Church of Canada, he brings extensive experience of working at the community level, as well as nationally and internationally with a focus in communications and relief and development programs.
+As a priest in the Anglican Church of Canada, he brings extensive experience of working at the community level, as well as nationally and internationally with a focus on communication and relief and development programs.
 He has worked with the Naskapi people in Northern Quebec for several years, and has special interests in the challenges facing Indigenous people in Canada, and the implementation of the recommendations of the recent Truth and Reconciliation Commission.

 Joanne Smith (Secretary) has been a member of AMI-Québec since attending her first educational evening for carers in 1990.
 Her mother had suffered from paranoid schizophrenia all Joanne’s life and before that evening Joanne had believed she was the only person with a mother afflicted with such an illness.
 It was very comforting for her to know she was not alone and she started volunteering immediately.
 As an AMI member she has given 8-week workshops to carers of siblings and adult children and facilitated various support groups.
 She has also served on many committees, including Advocacy, Program, Building Campaign, Strategic Planning, Nominating, and Fundraising.
 She has been a Board member since 2006, and a member of the Executive since 2013, serving as Secretary.
 She retired from her job as an IT professional with Bell in 2003.

-Michael Truesdell is a carer for an adult son.
-He has been a member of AMI-Québec since 2012 and a member of the Board since 2015, representing the AMI-Québec South Shore Group.
+Michael Truesdell — member of AMI-Québec since 2012, member of the Board since 2015 representing the AMI-Québec South Shore Group, carer for an adult son.
 He oversees the operations of the South Shore Group, is a member of La Table de Concertation en Santé Mentale de la Rive-Sud TCSM Longueuil and is a member of the ARC (Assistance and Referral Centre for Health and Social Services) which promotes access to English health and social services in the Montérégie.